kaitengL1027/Memory_Gallery/README.md

 ## Tech Stack
 This project used ReactJs, TypeScript, JavaScript and CSS.

-useState, useEffect, useRef, useContext, useHistory, useParams hooks were used.
+useState, useEffect, useRef, useContext, useHistory, useCallback hooks were used.
+Ionic Storage, Filesystem were used.